-LMDC allocated up to \$7,000,000 to fund the Chinatown Partnership Local Development Corporation (CPLDC) and other LMDC designated grant recipients that would spearhead community improvements in Chinatown, engage in a combination of short-term projects and long-term planning.
-The creation of the CPLDC - a community-based, not-for-profit organization that brought together major civic organizations, cultural institutions, and businesses in the community - marked a significant milestone for the neighborhood.
-The CPLDC was formed in 2004 as a result of the Rebuild Chinatown Initiative (RCI) - a comprehensive community assessment and planning initiative that was conducted by Asian Americans for Equality (AAFE) to address the needs of Chinatown in the aftermath of September 11, 2001.
+LMDC allocated up to \$7,000,000 to fund the Chinatown Partnership Local Development Corporation (LDC) or other LMDC designated grant recipients that would spearhead community improvements in Chinatown, engage in a combination of short-term projects and long-term planning.
+The creation of the Chinatown Partnership LDC - a community-based, not-for-profit organization that has brought together major civic organizations, cultural institutions, and businesses in the community - marks a significant milestone for the neighborhood.
+The Chinatown Partnership LDC was formed in 2004 as a result of the Rebuild Chinatown Initiative (RCI) - a comprehensive community assessment and planning initiative that was conducted by Asian Americans for Equality (AAFE) to address the needs of Chinatown in the aftermath of September 11, 2001.
 Additionally, the City of New York expressed its support to LMDC for the creation of a comprehensive sanitation pilot program for Chinatown.
-A sanitation program was funded initially through public investment, with the long-term goal of the community adopting and sustaining the initiative.
-LMDC allocated funds for the CPLDC, in partnership with the September 11th Fund, as it had for the Explore Chinatown Campaign over prior years.
+A sanitation program would be funded initially through public investment, with the long-term goal of the community adopting and sustaining the initiative.
+LMDC allocated funds for the Chinatown Partnership LDC, in partnership with the September 11th Fund, as it had for the Explore Chinatown campaign in the past.